Performance Breakdown

 Cleaning Performance

-With all the cordless vacuums I test, I put them through a series of experiments on different debris types, specifically quaker oats, quinoa, coffee grounds, pet litter, sand, and hair, to see how much it picks up.
+With all the cordless vacuums I test, I put them through a series of experiments on different debris types, specifically quaker oats, quinoa, coffee grounds, pet litter, sand, and hair, to see how much they pick up.

 - Overall: 99.86%